Monument is all about Location, Location!

 So, what’s the best thing about Monument?
 The people without a doubt.
 They are warm and friendly, conversational if you appreciate that, or just a friendly nod if time is tight.
-Monument is the sort of place where you might meet a stranger; it just feels less likely than in other places.
 Many of the residents have already battled on life’s gridiron in some major city like LA, DC, DFW, ATL, PHX, you name it.
 Bad memories of other places?
 Not so much, it’s not really like that; they’d just smile and say they’d rather be here.
 One southern transplant I met claims she’d have to be “pried out with a crowbar to ever leave.”

-Somehow this Colorado community has maintained a small town feel, but at the same time has more than five neighborhoods offering new-build homes from quality companies.
-Prices in these communities range from the mid $300’s to low $500’s.
-Or, go all out with a $1 million plus full custom home on a gorgeous mountain view homesite with acreage.
+Somehow this Colorado community has maintained a small-town feel, but at the same time has many neighborhoods offering new-build homes from quality companies.
+Prices in these communities range from the mid $500’s to low $900’s.
+Or go all out with a $1 million plus full custom home on a gorgeous mountain view homesite with acreage.

-A few established communities in the area include Woodmoor, King’s Deer, and Jackson Creek.
-Neighborhoods with both existing and new home offerings are Misty Acres and Promontory Pointe.
-New build Monument homes are also being offered in the brand new communities of Lake of the Rockies and Forest Lakes.
+A few established communities in the area include King’s Deer and Forest Lakes.
+Neighborhoods with both existing and new home offerings are Sanctuary Pointe and Jackson Creek.

-The choices in Monument Colorado homes are extensive.
+The choices in ages, settings and styles of Monument Colorado homes are extensive.
 The links below are a sampling for you and are intended simply as a start.
-Any search you see here can be modified to suit your preferences with just a few keystrokes under “modify search.”
+Any search you see here can be modified to suit your preferences with just a few keystrokes under ‘modify’ or ‘refine search.’

 - $ 1 Million Plus Homes

 As mentioned earlier, Monument schools are definitely worthy of your consideration for K-12 public education.
 As examples, Palmer Ridge High and Prairie Winds Elementary.